 However recently or distantly your relationship ended, you will have something to celebrate.
 It’s important to be kind to yourself and acknowledge you’ve been through a tough time.
-Some people will have a lot of support, but others may be going through a break-up with a great sense of loss and loneliness.
-If your biggest achievement is simply waking up each day, then honour that – sometimes just surviving is about as much as we can manage in the beginning.
-But, whether you are taking baby steps or strides, remember on this New Year’s Eve to celebrate the fact that, despite your broken heart, you have made it through this year and are still moving forward!
+Some people have a lot of support, but others may be going through a break-up feeling very alone.
+If your biggest achievement is simply waking up each day, then honour that.
+Sometimes just surviving is about as much as we can manage in the beginning.
+Whether you are taking baby steps or strides, remember to celebrate the fact that, despite your broken heart, you have made it through this year and are still moving forward!

 5. Setting Meaningful Goals

 New year is traditionally a time for setting resolutions; giving yourself goals can be a wonderful way to increase levels of positivity and happiness after a difficult year.
 The key is to make the goals challenging enough that they will inspire you, but realistic enough that you don’t set yourself up to fail and feel worse than when you began.
-Again, this is a time to be kind to yourself; look to do things that make you feel yourself again; perhaps set goals that you would not have believed possible during your relationship, or ones which you held back on for fear of upsetting or being criticised by your former partner.
+Again, this is a time to be kind to yourself; look to do things that make you feel yourself again.
+Set goals that you would not have believed possible during your relationship.
+Think of anything you might have held back on for fear of upsetting or being criticised by your former partner.